Forbidden City

 Forbidden City cultural refrigerator magnet (故宫文创冰箱贴)

-Inside the Forbidden City, there are many cultural and creative shops that sell refrigerator magnets shaped like various iconic buildings of the palace, with prices ranging from 20 to 100 yuan (approximately $2.80 to $14).
+Inside the Forbidden City, you’ll find lots of cultural and creative shops selling fridge magnets shaped like different iconic buildings of the palace.
+Prices range from 20 to 100 yuan (about $2.80 to $14).

 Cute refrigerator magnets shaped like the corner eaves and gates of the Forbidden City.